UARK-AICV/UARK-AICV.github.io/team/hao_vo.md

 ---

 ### Overview
-Malachi Massey is a Research Assistant in the AICV lab.
-He works on aerial Solar PV image analysis with Esteban Duran Marti.
-He has internship experience in the solar industry.
+Hao Vo is a Research Assistant at the AICV Lab, specializing in multi-camera tracking and video understanding.
+His expertise includes advanced computer vision methodologies, multi-modal video analytics, and their practical deployment in real-world environments.

 ### Education
-- BS, Computer Science, (2025)
+- BS, Computer Science, University of Information Technology (2023)